crazzfeng/sendcloud-docs/docs/Analysis/data.md

 Understanding why emails fail helps you maintain a clean mailing list and improve deliverability:

-* **Blacklist** : the email address is in the Aurora SendCloud blacklist and will not be delivered
+* **Blacklist** : the email address is in the Aurora SendCloud blacklist and will not be sent.
 * **Unsubscribe** : once a user clicks the unsubscribe link, he will enter the unsubscribe list, and sendcloud will not deliver such e-mail addresses
 * **Server Error** : temporary or permanent connection of sendcloud sending pool cannot access MX service of receiving domain
 * **Format Error** : Aurora SendCloud or MP determines that the email address format is illegal